Do I Need a Survey?

 - If the real estate agent or seller show me the property corners, I'm covered right, can't I always go back on them if there's a problem?
 No. Although there may be exceptions in the instances of intentional fraud, there are no laws to protect buyers of real estate from the incorrect good faith efforts of those involved with the process of buying and selling real estate.
 In fact, many forms and closing documents state that the buyer is accepting the property "as is" and will not hold anyone responsible for such errors.
 Only a registered land surveyor that is working on your behalf can be held responsible for property lines.

 - Well, if all else fails, that's where title insurance will save me, right?
 No again.
-Without a current survey done for you the buyer, there will be an exclusion in the policy such that the policy will not cover "any situations that would be revealed by a current survey".
+Without a current survey done for you the buyer, there will be an exclusion in the policy such that the policy will not cover situations that would have been revealed by a current survey.
 So, encroachments over the property line, adverse possession by adjacent owners, errors in acreage calculations in older surveys, undocumented driveways over the property, etc. will not be covered under the title insurance policy.
 At best, title insurance covers the real property on the deed, not the structures on it.
 If part of a house is over the property line, it is not covered by title insurance!
+Read more information about title insurance coverage.

 - Since the bank is loaning the money to buy the property, they will make sure that everything is in place, right?
 No yet again.
 Until the late 1990s, all lending institutions required new or updated surveys in the buyers name, to protect all parties from the problems listed above.
 However, in order to be more competitive with each other by lowering closing costs, they dropped this requirement.
 They have special insurance that protects them in case they take the loan back and it is devalued due to a matter that a new survey would have alerted them to, but there is no protection for the property owner.